slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Population growth in Africa

+2023-04-03

+Population growth without economy growth.
+A source of tension.

 ### Are elites displacing experts?

 2023-03-14